 7. Write “alone” in the company of other writers

 Writing can be a lonely, unrewarding, even boring process – even for professional writers like me.
 I love to write, I make my living as a blogger, and I can’t imagine having any other job.
 And yet writing can be difficult, painful, and frustrating.
 Like any job or worthwhile undertaking, writing the story of your life will not be easy.
 But it will be worth it.

 Many writers find it helpful to join a writers’ group online or in person.
 Explore the options in your area.
 You don’t need a huge group, and they don’t necessarily need to be writing their own life histories.
 Any in-person or online writing group can motivate and inspire you to write regularly.
 They can also help you sharpen your writing skills.

 If a writers group doesn’t exist in your area, read 7 Tips for Starting a Writers’ Group.

-She adds that the story of your life is a special gift for your family members, and encourages writers not to let their stories die when we do.
-Pass them on.
+Nevertheless, the story of your life is a special gift for your family members – and the world!
+Don’t let your story die when you do.
+Write, share, and pass alone what you have seen and learned.
 If you don’t, who will?

 10. Learn from experienced memoirists and life story writers